confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

 As with streams, tables can also be declared directly ontop of an existing Kafka topic.
 Simply omit the number of partitions in the `WITH` clause.

-## Default values

-If a column is declared in a schema, but no attribute is present in the underlying Kafka record, the value for the row's column is populated as `null`.

-## System columns

-TODO

 ## Keys

 TODO